JordanMicahBennett/NEURAL-NETWORK-SIMPLE_V0.1/README.md

   Author: Jordan Micah Bennett

   Why?: This is practice writing of basic neural network from memory.
-I do this at the end of each year, or sometimes every 6 months, for practice of fundamentals.
+I do this at the end of each year, or sometimes every 6 months, for practice of fundamentals. ([I wrote one back in 2015](https://github.com/JordanMicahBennett/SIMPLE-NEURAL-NETWORK))

   Date: August 7, 2018 to August 8, 2018.
 (1 hour used each of the two days)